Ivan-Grigorev/JOO_TIPS/README.md

 # JOO TIPS
 ## A private commercial start-up that creates and develops a programming language learning platform that helps you develop your understanding of code and improve syntax through regular and daily exercises right on your phone.

-# JooTips

-Добро пожаловать в JooTips - ваш путь к успешной IT карьере!
+Welcome to JooTips - your path to a successful IT career!

-## Описание
+## Description

-JooTips - это онлайн-платформа для изучения программирования.

-Здесь вы можете выбрать один из следующих языков:
+JooTips is an online platform for learning programming.

+Here, you can choose from one of the following languages:

 - JavaScript
 - Python
 - HTML/CSS
 - Swift
 - Solidity